Cosby5/All-My-Stars/README.md

 - [andrew-d/rssh](https://github.com/andrew-d/rssh) - Reverse shell over SSH
 - [gofaith/faithdroid](https://github.com/gofaith/faithdroid) - ☆Go语言的Android GUI框架☆Android GUI lib for Go
 - [joneskoo/git-get](https://github.com/joneskoo/git-get) - Clones git repos with implied URL prefix to standard directory layout from anywhere.
-- [miguelfermin/acme](https://github.com/miguelfermin/acme) - Acme Corp is a fictional company that has been selling insurance products for over 30 years.
-However, Acme hasn't keep up with technology and still sells its products manually (non-digital) - over the phone, in person, mail, etc. This repository is going to track Acme's ambitions to transform itself into a digital power house.
-This will consist of the following projects: .NET Core monolithic backend, iOS client app, Android client app, and a React web internal  app.
 - [VictorNine/syncthingclient](https://github.com/VictorNine/syncthingclient) - A lite client library for syncthing, for when you need to upload/download but don't want a full sync
 - [choria-io/go-updater](https://github.com/choria-io/go-updater) - In-place binary updater for Go applications
 - [keygen-sh/example-go-program](https://github.com/keygen-sh/example-go-program) - A self-updating Go program that uses Keygen for licensing and auto-updates.